smyk07/twitch-live-chat-history/CONTRIBUTING.md

-# How to Contribute
+# How to Contribute 🌈

-Everyone can contribute to this website.
+Everyone can contribute to this Node.js App! 😀

+Contributions to this repository encouraged!
+We're all learning so mistakes and confusion are welcome, we're here to help and try to make contributing as friendly and accessible as possible.

 ### We Are Expecting -

-- Bug-fixes
+- Bug-fixes 🐞
-- Making The code Easier to read (including the comments)
+- Making The code Easier to read (including the code comments) 📖
-- adding anything that would improove this Node.js App.
+- Adding anything that would improve this Node.js App. ✅

-To Contribute, Fork this Repo and create a Pull Request.
+To Contribute, Fork 🍴 this Repo and create a Pull Request.

-Happy Contributing!
+Happy Contributing! 😀

+-samyakbambole (owner)